payingattention/linkjs/README.md

 **Why?** It allows local code to behave like remote servers.
 HTML links and forms can target in-document scripts, and isolated modules can route messages via URLs and other REST features.

-LinkJS is particularly built for scenarios with strong separation between javascript, as in the case of [LinkAP](https://github.com/pfraze/link-ap).

 Other Features:

  - Event subscription to servers